 Protest: The right to protest - fundamental democratic freedom.
 UK law allows peaceful demonstration in public.
 Need police permission.
 No right to protest violently e.g. riots in Tottenham in 2011.
 Peaceful protest seen in Civil Rights Movement, USA in the 1950's/60's.
 Martin Luther King Jr (Christian Pastor) organised peaceful rallies to protest about racial inequalities.
 No religion promotes violence in their teachings.
+Peaceful Non-violent protests include speeches, marches and sit-ins.
+Violent protests include riots and bombings.

 Terrorism: Much more serious form of violent protest.
 Terrorism is the unlawful use of extreme violence, usually against innocent civilians, to achieve a political goal or a shared belief and to spread fear.
-Believe terrorism will raise awareness of their cause and will push the authorities into meeting demands.
-Terrorists who are motivated by religion believe God will reward them for doing his will.
-No religion promotes terrorism.
-Are e.g. of people who were classed as a terrorist but later seen as a legitimate leader e.g. Nelson Mandela in South Africa.